In this Moment

 the elevator stops, bell rings and

-I graze your stubble, smell your cologne, taste your tongue,
+I graze your stubble, smell your cologne, taste your

 throw myself into your arms, stay in this moment, forever.